Ashanks70/Engineering_4_Notebooks/README.md

 ![Key](images/RingKey.png)

 ### Reflection
-This part was also very simple and required me to follow the directions
+This part was also very simple and required me to follow the directions.
+After using a rack and pinion relation in my project last year, this felt simple, and I use linear patterns regularly for my parts.

 &nbsp;
 &nbsp;